 A behavioral health incident reporting system like Performance Health Partners can track patients who are at high risk of self-harm.
 For instance, if a patient has been to the behavioral health center previously, staff members within the organization can see if they had any patient safety incidents in the past.
 The system also provides the ability to track if the patient is at a high risk of harming an employee while receiving care.

 2. Provide a safer environment

 Checklists for environment of care rounding ensure that patients are cared for in a safe and therapeutically enriching environment.
 Simplified rounding tools allow staff to easily check in on patients and record observations on a tablet or even a mobile device.

 3. Streamlined information sharing

 In a behavioral health environment, care teams are constantly collecting data concerning incidents, medication errors, employee training, patient relations, and more.
 Organizations can greatly increase efficiency and improve outcomes when they no longer have to rely on paper reporting or Excel spreadsheets for data collection and management.
-A incident reporting software for behavioral health allows care teams to streamline data collection with the click of a button and view real time analytics to inform decision making.
+An incident reporting software for behavioral health allows care teams to streamline data collection with the click of a button and view real-time analytics to inform decision making.

 4. Risk avoidance through improved follow-up management

 In order to achieve lasting impacts on patient safety and quality, it’s important for behavioral health organizations to have a streamlined process in place for monitoring the follow-up management process after an incident or event occurs.
 For example, medication errors are common within the behavioral healthcare setting.

 One study found that medication discrepancies in a mental health facility occurred in 69% of discharges and 43% of admissions, and of these, 24% and 18% respectively were judged to be potentially harmful.
 (7)